- Fertilizer or soil amendment?

 A soil test is the best method to determine the need for phosphate and potash.
 When a fertilizer contains a combination of nitrogen with phosphate and/or potash, the application rate is always based on the nitrogen percentage, because nitrogen levels are most critical to plant growth.
 Phosphate and potash fertilizers are best applied in the spring or fall when they can be tilled into the soil.

-Phosphate levels are adequate in the majority of Colorado soil.
+Phosphorus may be present in high concentrations, however, it may not be in a plant available form.
 With annual applications of compost or manure, phosphorus levels will likely be adequate.
 Deficiencies are most likely to occur in new gardens where the organic matter content is low and in soils with a high pH (7.8 to 8.3).

 Excessive phosphorus fertilizer can aggravate iron and zinc deficiencies and increase soil salt content.